Rhode Island

 Rhode Island Data Privacy Laws: RIDTPPA Consumer Rights Guide (2026)

-Rhode Island has enacted one of the most distinctive data privacy frameworks among U.S. states.
+Rhode Island has built one of the most distinctive data privacy frameworks among U.S. states.
 The Rhode Island Data Transparency and Privacy Protection Act (RIDTPPA), codified as R.I.
 Gen. Laws Chapter 6-48.1, took effect on January 1, 2026.
-It was enacted through two companion bills during the 2024 legislative session: House Bill H7787 and Senate Bill S2500.
+Governor Daniel McKee transmitted the legislation into law without signature on June 25, 2024, making Rhode Island the twentieth state to enact a comprehensive consumer data privacy statute.
+The law passed through two companion bills during the 2024 legislative session: House Bill H7787 and Senate Bill S2500.

 This guide covers every major provision of Rhode Island's data privacy laws, what rights you have as a consumer, what businesses must do to comply, and the penalties for noncompliance.